Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: Memory effects in the radicalization process

 One of the main uses of epidemiological models is to analyze the effect of possible interventions and to provide useful information for designing epidemic control strategies \cite{brauer2012mathematical}.
 In the context of the present model, the question arises as to what measures can be employed to combat radicalization and what are their effects.
 Given that the behavior of the system in the long run is governed by the $\Lambda$ and $\Omega$ parameters, and that radicals will have a marginal expression whenever $\Omega >\Lambda$, , appropriate measures should tend to decrease $\Lambda$ and/or increase $\Omega$.
 However, not all the original parameters of the model are externally controllable.
 The parameter $\alpha$ will depend on the level of militancy of the radicals, $\gamma$ on the level of contentment provided by belonging to such a group; and $p$ on the efficiency of their convincing strategies as well as on cultural factors.
 On the other hand, $\delta$ is a measure of the probability that a moderate individual will become susceptible, therefore it will depend on random personal factors and others linked to social welfare, which can only be modified in the medium-to-long term\cite{berman2004indicators}.
 These hypotheses leave as the main measure the application of policies that encourage positive social interaction (increasing $\beta$), trying to appease the radical impulse by depriving it of susceptible individuals.

-As an example, let us consider again the situation corresponding to case 3, for large values of $\Lambda$ .
-According to the previous analysis, the population will start at the susceptible state, and if the system evolves without any intervention, there will be a significant fraction of radicals in the equilibrium state.
+As an example, let us consider again the situation corresponding to case 3, for large values of $\Lambda$.
+According to the previous analysis, the population will start at the susceptible state, and if the system evolves without any intervention, there will be a significant fraction of radicals in the equilibrium state (see Fig. \ref{f:f9}a).
 Suppose that, to avoid this, strong intervention strategies are implemented on the susceptible population.
-If $\Omega$ manages to surpass $\Lambda$ (case 5), the evolution of the populations predicted by the Markovian model will be similar to that shown in Fig. \ref{f:f9}, presenting a peak of radicalization despite the intervention, concurrent with an abrupt fall in susceptible individuals, after which a distribution with a negligible amount of radicals will be reached in the long term.
+If $\Omega$ manages to surpass $\Lambda$ (case 5), the evolution of the populations predicted by the Markovian model will be similar to that shown in Fig. \ref{f:f9}b.
+The temporal evolution in this case exhibits a maximum, but with smaller amplitude than in the previous case, concurrent with an increase in immunized individuals.
+After overcoming this maximum, the radical fraction vanishes in the long term.